mendix/docs/content/en/docs/developerportal/collaborate/general-settings/_index.md

 {{% alert color="warning" %}}To sync the Stories tab back in Studio Pro, you need to switch back to Stories as the planning tool.
 For more information, see the [Managing Stories in Studio Pro](/developerportal/collaborate/stories/#managing-sp) section of *Stories*.{{% /alert %}}

 It is possible to migrate all or part of your content from [Stories](/developerportal/collaborate/stories/) to Epics.
-For details, see the [Data Migration](/developerportal/collaborate/epics/#data-migration) section of *Epics*.
+For details, see the [Data Migration](/developerportal/collaborate/epics/#data-migration) section of *Planning*.

 ## 7 Webhooks {#webhooks}